How can you connect popsicles and tableware to particulate matter?

 What do you hope to make clear with your dissertation?

 'I want to make explicit what designers can do in political contexts and how they can put political issues on the map.
-Designers can make utensils that contribute to the energy transition, for example, but there is not a quick-fix for everything.
+Designers can create consumer items that contribute to the energy transition, for example, but there is no quick fix for everything.
 Many designers tend to frame everything as a problem.
-Problems you can solve, but issues you can put on the agenda.
-This is an important distinction for me, because in putting issues on the agenda, designers can therefore play an equally important role.'
+Problems can be solved, but issues can be put on the agenda.
+For me, that’s an important distinction, because it means that when it comes to putting issues on the agenda, designers can play an equally important role.'

 Air pollution is a recurring theme in the projects you looked at.
 Why is this relevant to your research?

 'Air pollution is very complex and elusive.
-It could just as easily have been another public issue, but I came across a number of interesting projects on air pollution.
-What is interesting to me is how designers can make precisely something so intangible palpable.'
+It could just as easily have been another public issue, but I came across some interesting projects on air pollution.
+What interests me is precisely how designers can make something so intangible more tangible.'

-What do you see as an important finding?
+What do you see as a key finding?

-'The distance between citizens and government seems to be increasing.
-But people can express their involvement in different ways.
-Not just by putting a cross on a ballot paper, but so also by handing out ice creams with fine dust or serving breakfast on plates glazed with fine dust.
-That is important for politicians to know.
-I am also convinced that designers can contribute in many ways.
-Not only by coming up with technical solutions, but also by making things that help people express their commitment to collective issues.
+'The gap between citizens and the government seems to be increasing, but people can express their commitment in different ways – not only by putting a cross on a ballot paper, but also by handing out ice lollies with fine particles or serving breakfast on plates glazed with fine particles.
+This is important for politicians to know.
+I’m also convinced that designers can contribute in numerous ways as well – not only by coming up with technical solutions, but also by creating items that help people express their commitment to collective issues.
 Designers are used to bringing together diverse interests and contradictions.
-That combined with imagination can be a very productive mindset to shape public participation.'
+That, combined with imagination, can be a very productive mindset to shape public participation.'

 Researcher